 The workshops and tutorials will be taking place at different times and dates to give you a choice.
 Usually, they run for about 60 to 90 minutes per session.
-There will be a set timetable for these sessions and you will be able to book a place in these tutorials.
+There will be a set timetable for these sessions.

 Interviews with people who work in cultural institutions, run successful professional support networks for teachers as well as a range of community initiatives, are included in the course content to show you what is ‘out there’.

 In the two weeks before module start the programme team run an induction programme, with dedicated online induction tutorials where students find out how to study effectively and meet their peers and the tutor team.